saykind/sagnac/README.md

 ## Code style convention
 I'm planning to clean all code here to satisfy following styling style guide
 ### Variables
-All lowercase, underscore is used to separate words for better readibility if desired.\
+Snake case (lowercase with underscore) is preferred.\
 Short and non-descriptive names are preferred over extremely long names.
-CamelCase is avoided.
+CamelCase is discouraged.

 Good examples:
 * filename